pietervdvn/MapComplete/Docs/BuiltinLayers.md

   - **This layer is included automatically in every theme.
 This layer might contain no points**
+  - This layer is not visible by default and must be enabled in the filter by the user.
   - Not rendered on the map by default.
 If you want to rendering this on the map, override `mapRenderings`